arhankundu99/System-Design/HLD/Ticket Master/README.md

 - User selects the seats.
 - The service marks the ticket status to `in progress` with the `status_updated_at` to current timestamp.
 - User creates the booking.
 The booking status is `in progress`
 - User has limited time to complete the booking.
-If the service gets the payment and checks if one of the tickets in the line items has time expired, then refund is given.
+The service initiates a payment with an expiry (Phonepe provides this).
+If the user tries to do a payment after expiry, then the payment fails.

 ## HLD
 ![HLD](images/HLD.png)